Spanning tree congestion of proper interval graphs: An auxiliary lemma

 \section{An auxiliary lemma}

-In this section, we present an auxiliary technical lemma, which is a key tool in our proof and a generalization of the fact that, for complete graphs, the minimum congestion spanning trees are stars.
-Intuitively, the lemma says that a spanning tree $T$ of low congestion cannot ``non-trivially split'' a highly connected vertex subset $S$ of large size, and thus, $T$ has a star-like (or spider-like) structure over $S$.
+In this section, we present an auxiliary technical lemma, which is a key tool in our proofs and generalizes the fact that, for complete graphs, the minimum-congestion spanning trees are stars.
+Intuitively, the lemma says that a spanning tree $T$ of low congestion cannot ``non-trivially split'' a highly connected vertex subset $S$ of large size, and thus $T$ has a star-like (or spider-like) structure over $S$.
 This implies that $T$ gives us an \emph{assignment} of the vertices not in $S$ to elements of $S$; i.e., we assign $v \notin S$ to $s \in S$ if $v$ and $s$ belong to the same \emph{leg} in the star-like structure of $T$.
-In \cref{sec:main-proof}, we use this lemma (with $\rho_{1} = 1$ and $\rho_{2} = 1/2$) in a reduction from \textsc{3-Partition}.
-We hope the lemma will be useful for other reductions or even for some algorithms on dense graphs as well.
+In \cref{sec:main-proof,sec:diam2}, we use this lemma in a reduction from \textsc{3-Partition}, with $\rho_{1} = 1$ and $\rho_{2} = 1/2$ in \cref{sec:main-proof} and with $\rho_{1} = (k+1)/(k+3)$ and $\rho_{2} = (k+3)/(2(k+1))$ in \cref{sec:diam2}.
+We hope the lemma will be useful for other reductions or even for some algorithms on dense graphs.

 Let $T$ be a spanning tree of $G$.
 We say that an edge $e \in E(T)$ \emph{splits} $S \subseteq V$ into $S_{1}$ and $S_{2}$ if the two connected components $T_{1}$ and $T_{2}$ of $T-e$ satisfy $\{V(T_{1}) \cap S, V(T_{2}) \cap S\} = \{S_{1}, S_{2}\}$.
 We say that $e$ \emph{non-trivially splits} $S$ if $e$ splits $S$ into $S_{1}$ and $S_{2}$ with $\min\{|S_{1}|, |S_{2}|\} \ge 2$.